NixOS/rfcs/rfcs/0145-doc-strings.md

 ### Lack of having an agreed format

 The Nix community interprets the outer format and content of doc-comments differently.
-Within nixpkgs, several conventions and patterns still need to be harmonized.
-Some are compatible with nixdoc, while others do not and decide upon their conventions.
-We immediately observe one clear thing: Most of them utilize some form of markdown, even if the content is not rendered.
+Within nixpkgs, several conventions and patterns need to be harmonized.
+It seems every directory decides upon their own convention; Or doesn't follow any.
+We immediately observe one clear thing: Most of comments utilize some form of markdown, even if they are not rendered.

 In general, the format for writing documentation strings is **not specified**.